opeltre/opeltre.github.io/_examples/tree.md

 name: tree
 ---

-Because `dom` instances are mapped to pure functions, you may just pipe them into recursive calls.
+Because `dom` instances are pure functions, you can very well pipe them in recursive calls.

 <style>